cleanlab/label-error-detection-benchmarks/README.md

 See link for details on this dataset: http://ucsc-real.soe.ucsc.edu:1995/Home.html

-## Instructions to run cross-validation for each dataset to generate predicted probabilities
+## (Optional) Run cross-validation for each dataset to generate predicted probabilities

 Running cross-validation is optional because we've conveniently provided pre-computed out-of-sample predicted probabilities for each dataset and model.